 Code availability Indicate where provided: section/figure legend N/A For any computer code/software/mathematical algorithms essential for replicating the main findings of the study, whether newly generated or re-used, the manuscript includes a data availability statement that provides details for access or notes restrictions.
-The computer code used in this study is available at [final github location TBC ahead of publication].
-Where newly generated code is publicly available, provide accession number in repository, OR DOI OR URL and licensing details where available.
-State any restrictions on code availability or accessibility. x If reused code is publicly available provide accession number in repository OR DOI OR URL, OR citation. x
+N/A Where newly generated code is publicly available, provide accession number in repository, OR DOI OR URL and licensing details where available.
+State any restrictions on code availability or accessibility.
+N/A If reused code is publicly available provide accession number in repository OR DOI OR URL, OR citation.
+N/A